Cork Institute of Technology: CIT Crawford College of Art and Design

 The CIT Crawford College of Art & Design is a constituent college of Cork Institute of Technology.
 The CIT Crawford College offers full-time courses to bachelor's degree, Masters and Higher Diploma levels, all validated by CIT and the Higher Education and Training Awards Council (HETAC).

 The college is sited in its own campus in Sharman Crawford Street, approximately four miles from the main CIT campus in Bishopstown.
 The Crawford College of Art & Design is located near the primary art centres and schools in Cork.

 CIT's Department of Fine Art and the Department of Art & Design Education are based at the Sharman Crawford Street campus, offering programmes in Fine Art, Ceramics and Art Education.
 CIT's Department of Media Communications became part of the Crawford College in January 2010.
 However, both the Department of Media Communications and the Department of Art Therapy are based at the college's Bishopstown campus.

 Facilities at the Sharman Crawford Street campus include studios with personal work spaces for all students, and well-equipped workshops including ceramics, metal and wood fabrication, stone carving, foundry, photography, film and video, digital media, etching, lithography, silk screen and relief printmaking, textiles and stained glass.
 The library houses over 12,000 volumes, 45 periodicals and newspapers, and over 30,000 slides.

 The CIT Crawford College of Art and Design has its origins in the Cork School of Design of 1850, which was associated with the Royal Cork Institution.
 The building that originally housed the college was built in 1724 as Cork's Custom House.
 In 1979 the college was transferred to its current location on Sharman Crawford Street, near Saint Fin Barre's Cathedral.
 The Crawford College of Art and Design has close ties to the Crawford Art Gallery, which is located in the college's former building.
 The Crawford Art Gallery houses John Butt's View of Cork, which was painted circa 1755, and shows the influence of Dutch trade on the early architecture of Cork.

-Irish landscape painter James Brennan (RHA) was headmaster of the school from 1860 to 1889.
+Irish landscape painter James Brenan (RHA) was headmaster of the school from 1860 to 1889.
 It was he who influenced William Horatio Crawford, from the famous brewing family, to invest in the School, leading to the 1884 extension and subsequent renaming of the school to the Crawford Municipal School of Art.
 Under the Institutes of Technology Act 2006, the Crawford College of Art and Design became a designated school of the Cork Institute of Technology.

 Principals of Crawford includes James Brenan, William Mulligan, Hugh Charde (1919-1937), John F. King, Jim Barry, Teddy Murphy and Jim Roche who was appointed in 1968, and went on to be the first principal of Cork RTC.